-Allan Neave, Head of Guitar and Harp, studied at the RSAMD (1984) and the RNCM (1988) and since then has been performing worldwide.
+Allan Neave, Interim Deputy Director of Music, studied at the RSAMD (1984) and the RNCM (1988) and since then has been performing worldwide.
 He is a regular guest at many of the world’s leading musical events and has worked with many influential musicians including Nikita Koshkin, Edward McGuire, Hans Werner Henze, Gordon McPherson and Stephen Dodgson.

 To date, career highlights have included: recording Gordon McPherson’s concerto ‘Born of Funk and Fear of Failing’ with new music group, Psappha; performing Scottish Guitar Music in Peru; a tour of Australia with virtuoso flautist Alison Mitchell; a tour of the far east with Tetra Guitar quartet; performances of Rodrigo’s ‘Concierto de Aranjuez’ with the RSNO in their prom season; and recording the soundtrack for a film documentary about the great Scottish painter, John Bellany.

 Allan has been Artistic Director of the Dundee International Guitar Festival since its inception and in 2000 he received the Scotland on Sunday Glenfiddich ® Spirit of Scotland Award for Music.
 These awards were set up to recognise individuals who lead the way in Scottish culture.

 The Island Tapes: Celtic Music to Scottish Archive Film (2008)

 SMD618 (smiddymade records).
 It features the full soundtrack as an audio CD and all six ‘Island Tapes’ films with soundtrack on the DVD.

 “A very important recording.” – Living Tradition Magazine